Configure

 You can see how to create your own outputs in the extend page.

-For now, you can use two kind of outputs:
+For now, you can use four output types:

 - a

-object which represents a standard stream output (for example on the consolestdout
+output.StreamOutputobject which represents a standard stream output (for example on the consolestdoutorstderr) - a

 rich library